Population of San Antonio, Texas: Facts and Figures

 Key Factors That Affect San Antonio’s Population Growth

 San Antonio, Texas, is a thriving metropolis with a diversified population and a colorful history.
-It is one of the fastest-growing cities in America, with a population of about 1.5 million.
+It is one of the fastest-growing cities in America and relatively close to Austin, with a population of about 1.5 million.
 Its rise may be traced back to several significant events, including:

 - Strong Economy